 Fortunately, no documented cases of locally transmitted Zika viruses have been reported in Orlando.
 Still, isolated transmission incidences can still occur, and it is wise for Orlando residents concerned about Zika infection to minimize exposure to mosquitoes.
 If you plan to visit Disney or another of Orlando’s fantastic amusement and theme parks, you can take advantage of the free mosquito repellent offered to all park visitors.

 If you do travel to a known Zika area, or if you live in an area that has had documented Zika cases, talk to your doctor or healthcare provider and be sure to contact your doctor promptly if you develop a fever that is accompanied by a rash, joint pain or red eyes.

 How to Avoid Mosquito Bites

 How can one avoid mosquito bites in a state with a climate as hospitable to these pesky little insects as Florida’s?
-It may seem impossible, but there are actually many common-sense steps you can take to protect yourself.
+It may seem impossible, but there are many common-sense steps you can take to protect yourself.
 The CDC and other health professionals recommend that Florida residents take the following steps to control mosquito populations around their homes and yards:

-- Use screens on doors and windows
+- Use screens on doors and windows.

-- Health professionals also recommend wearing long sleeves and pants and using insect repellent when outside in a Zika area.
+- Health professionals also recommend wearing long sleeves and pants and using insect repellent outside in a Zika area.

 Lower Your Zika Risk Through Mosquito Control Measures

 The best way to lower your risk of exposure to Zika is through preventative efforts.
 Keeping your yard mosquito-free is a tall order, especially in an area like Orlando.
-Have a professional pest control company like ABC treat your outdoor areas to decrease or eliminate mosquitoes and their eggs.
+Have a professional pest control company like ABC treat your outdoor spaces to decrease or eliminate mosquitoes and their eggs.